Drinking and Maximal BeingDec 06, 2021

 Other than the financial benefit, we both noticed a global decrease in our fatigue during the workweek.
 I suspect this was likely because our sleep was better during the evening with less nocturnal awakenings, most restful sleep and an easier am awakening.
 Again, alcohol though a temporary calming agent will lead to a rebound anxiety effect and not allow you to reach deep REM sleep.
 We were also less dehydrated, and therefore just felt better during the day.
 As a result, we took this newfound energy to the gym and tested our performance even after work.

 The summation of these events was that our body composition changed.
-I lost 5 lbs of fat within this month which I had struggled to remove, despite my clean eating, HIIT, weightlifting and prior sleep hygiene.
-Struggled with loosing just that little bit of extra poundage to reach your next body composition goal?
+I lost 5 lbs of fat within this month which I had struggled to remove, despite my clean eating, HIIT, weightlifting, and prior sleep hygiene.
+Struggled with losing just that little bit of extra poundage to reach your next body composition goal?